DARJYO/.github/profile/README.md

 # About DARJYO

-DARJYO was est. in 2019 primarily as an emerging tech startup innovating with Cloud, AI, Blockchain, IoT, Data Science, DevOps, Cybersecurity, 5G, Edge and Quantum Computing  and 5 years later we scaled our small startup to pivot into agritech.
-We create ambitious and innovative projects.
-We have worked on various projects, some you can view in this repo.
+DARJYO was est. in 2019 primarily as an emerging tech startup innovating with Cloud, AI, Blockchain, IoT, Data Science, DevOps, Cybersecurity, 5G, Edge and Quantum Computing.
+5 years later we've scaled our small startup to pivot into agritech.
+We create ambitious and innovative projects, some you can view in this repo.

 # Our Co-founders